thitemple/thecodingtemple.dev/_posts/2016-01-27-a-tale-of-a-pragmatic-programmer.md

 tags: [career, books]
 date: 2016-01-27
 ---
 [The Pragmatic Programmers](http://amzn.to/1KGgBxX) is a technical book from 1999.
 Actually, to consider it just a technical book does not do justice to the book.
-In my option, it's a timeless compilation of solutions, tips and wisdom that every programmer that cares about his or her craft should read.
+In my opinion, it's a timeless compilation of solutions, tips and wisdom that every programmer that cares about his or her craft should read.

 <figure>
 <a rel="nofollow" href="http://www.amazon.com/gp/product/020161622X/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=020161622X&linkCode=as2&tag=tempcodi0f-20&linkId=6QYSJR2Z4HZWZZUQ"><img border="0" src="http://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=020161622X&Format=_SL110_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=tempcodi0f-20" ></a><img src="http://ir-na.amazon-adsystem.com/e/ir?t=tempcodi0f-20&l=as2&o=1&a=020161622X" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" />